 RedUP began in 2009 as a volunteer-run media spokesperson training and a monthly public storytelling event, both launched to publicly amplify the voices and experiences of people in the sex trades.
 In March 2011, RedUP registered as a non-profit organization in the state of New York and established a Board of Directors under the leadership of founding executive director Audacia Ray, and we received our 501(c)3 designation letter in May 2014.
 Five years into our development as an organization, RedUP has two full time staff members, one part time community organizer, and a core base of 15 member leaders.
 Together, this small team serves about 150 sex workers per year.
 In 2015 we undertook the process of merging with the peer-led health and advocacy organization Persist Health Project; Persist has become the support services piece of RedUP’s work.

 We are currently supported by grants from the New York Women’s Foundation, the New York Foundation, Red Umbrella Fund, the craigslist Charitable Fund, Resist, the Sisters of Perpetual Indulgence, and generous individual donors.

-The expansion of our work has been made possible by grants from the New York Women’s Foundation, the New York Foundation, the Association for Women’s Rights in Development (AWID), the Craigslist Foundation, Feminists For Free Expression, Poets & Writers / New York State Council of the Arts, Sparkplug Foundation, Left Tilt Fund, Ben and Jerry Foundation, Broadway Cares, and Puffin Foundation,
+Past supporters include the Association for Women’s Rights in Development (AWID), Feminists For Free Expression, Poets & Writers / New York State Council of the Arts, Sparkplug Foundation, Left Tilt Fund, Ben and Jerry Foundation, Broadway Cares, and Puffin Foundation,

 If you are interested in supporting our work, please contact RedUP’s director Audacia Ray at firstname.lastname@example.org or make a gift here.